ThunderFly-aerospace/TFHT01/README.md

 # TFHT01 ThunderFly Humidity and Temperature sensor

-Sensor could be directly connected to Pixhawk autopilot with PX4 firmware, or could be used as a sensor of [TF-ATMON monitoring system](https://www.thunderfly.cz/tf-atmon.html).
+The TFHT01 hygrometer sensor offers flexible integration options, including direct connection to a Pixhawk autopilot with PX4 firmware, or utilization as a sensor for the [TF-ATMON monitoring system](https://www.thunderfly.cz/tf-atmon.html).

 Sensor mounted on UAV can be used for a variety of use.
 It can be used to measure atmospheric temperature and humidity, which can be used to estimate whether icing may form on aerodynamic surfaces.
-Or to determinate if the flight is conducted within the operating range of the drone.Another use can be to measure the temperature of selected UAV components.
+Or to determinate if the flight is conducted within the operating range of the drone.
+Another use can be to measure the temperature of selected UAV components.
 For example temperature of batteries, ESC, motor or some bearings.

 ![TFHT01A top view](/doc/img/TFHT01A2.jpg)